instructian/art3870/Assignment_Homepage.md

 ## Specifications:

- - Pages must be responsive using ZURB FOUNDATION's layout grid
+ - Pages are responsive using ZURB FOUNDATION's layout grid
- - Pages must use HTML5, CSS, and JS
+ - Pages use HTML5, CSS, and JS
+ - Pages use semantic html5 tags when appropriate
- - Pages must validate on w3 Validator without erors and have the link on the bottom of the page as in the demo.
+ - Pages validate on w3 Validator
- - Pages must use a custom google font
+ - Pages use a custom Google font
- - Pages must incorporate the javascript snippet and a greeting based on the day or time
+ - Pages incorporate the javascript snippet and a greeting based on the day or time
+ - Pages are visually interesting and well designed
+ - Pages communicate clearly
+ - Work is submitted using the completed template on blackboard and uploaded to github

 ## Due Date: END OF WEEK 2